I find the most effective recommendations to be the ones that are the easiest to implement and remember. Here are just 3 of those suggestions:

 1) Change your setting.

 If you’re dealing with a stressful situation, remove yourself from that room for a moment.
 Once your body senses stress, changing your surrounding can often help create a healthier distraction from the current situation because you’re changing the surrounding energy which in turn, can influence your mood.

-It’s best to go into a space that is quiet at which point you can focus can regulating your body with such things as breathing, a quick mindfulness exercise, listening to a song that makes you happy, look at the birds, and/or just doing nothing for a few minutes until you feel like you’ve been able to calm yourself down.
+It’s best to go into a space that is quiet at which point you can focus can regulating your body with such things as breathing, doing a quick mindfulness exercise, listening to a song that makes you happy, look at the birds, and/or just doing nothing for a few minutes until you feel like you’ve been able to calm yourself down.

 2) Take 2-5 minute breaks every couple of hours.

 Set multiple alarms on your phone to remind you to stop what you’re doing and take a few deep and long breathes.

 Often times when we get anxious, we forget to breathe which can cause tension in our bodies.
 As children, we may have had our teachers or parents telling us to take a break.
 As adults, we must build these breaks into our schedule ourselves.